- 7 comments

 Visit Puerto Vargas beach and you will experience an outdoor adventure like no other as you hike about 6–8 km into the jungle to reach paradise.
 Listen and look out for howler monkeys, sloths, and the yellow eyelash viper snake on your journey through the jungle before coming out on the other side to a white sandy beach dotted with palm trees.
 If you seek Caribbean beaches in Costa Rica, make this the one you visit to experience pure paradise!

 If you feel like the white sand is getting boring, head to Playa Negra to walk along the black sand!

-Good to know: Diving and snorkeling on the reef is only permitted with a certified guide.
+- Good to know: Diving and snorkeling on the reef are only permitted with a certified guide.

 This family tour visits Cahuita’s National Park along with other points of interest in Costa Rica.